 While we do not have good measures of physical distance at the household level, a rough test can be constructed for a subset of villages for which we know whether caste groups tend to live apart or not.
 This information is available for 107 out of the 147 villages.
 Based on this information, a binary indicator is constructed which is equal to 1 if, in a given village, the settlements of the major caste groups are physically separated, and 0 otherwise.
 This indicator is 1 for 26 out of 107 villages.
-In column 3, this indicator and its interaction with the incentive-pay variable are included in the regression.
+Returning to Table 7, this indicator and its interaction with the incentive-pay variable are included in the regression in column 3.

 While the sample size drops, the results, in column 3, confirm that physical separation does have a negative effect on knowledge transmission and that this effect, like the one for social distance, is completely counter-acted by the introduction of incentive pay.
 But the results also show that the social distance indicator and its interaction with incentive-pay is still significant and qualitatively unchanged.
-(If anything the magnitudes have increased.)
-While the measure of physical distance is crude, and, therefore, it is conceivable that the the social-distance measure still captures some physical-distance effect, the fact that the co-efficients on the socialdistance measure and its interaction with the treatment variable are unchanged suggests that this is not the case.
+While the measure of physical distance is crude, and, therefore, it is conceivable that the the social-distance measure still captures some physicaldistance effect, the fact that the coefficients on the social-distance measure and its interaction with the treatment variable are virtually unchanged suggests that this is not the case.
 Social distance matters, even after controlling for physical distance.

 Columns 4-7 repeat the exercise of column 2 for each of the sub-component distance metrics.
 For distance in caste group, ration-card status and home ownership, the story appears to align with the findings for the overall distant metric presented above.
 However, for education, there appears to be no significant disadvantage due to social distance.
-In other words, agent-household communication appears to be hampered by differences in caste, poverty status and home ownership, but not by differences in education.
-Correspondingly, in this specification, un-interacted incentive pay has a large and positive co-efficient, though it is not statistically significant.

-It is of interest whether the impact of social distance and its interaction with incentive pay is symmetric across the caste hierarchy.
-In other words, is the impact of social distance between agent and beneficiary household more severe when a lower-caste agent interacts with higher-caste households than vice versa?
-To test this, we compute differences-in-differences in mean effects by the agent caste group.
-Table 8 presents the mean comparisons and confirms that the qualitative findings are indeed symmetric: irrespective of whether the agent is of a forward/dominant caste or not, non-incentivised agents are significantly more effective at transmitting knowledge to her own group than to the cross-group, while for incentivised agents there is no significant difference in performance between her own and the crossgroup.
-Furthermore, this is due to the effect on cross-group households responding positively to incentive pay while the effect on own-group households does not respond significantly to incentive pay.
+In other words, agent-household communication appears to be hampered by differences in caste, ration-card status and home ownership, but not by differences in education.
+Correspondingly, in this specification, un-interacted incentive pay has a large and positive co-efficient, though it is statistically significant only at the 10% level.
+It is of interest to examine whether the impact of social distance and its interaction with incentive pay is symmetric across the caste hierarchy.
+In other words, is the impact of social distance between agent and beneficiary household more severe when a lower-caste agent interacts with a higher-caste household than vice versa?
+To test this, we compute differences-in-differences in mean effects by agent caste group.
+The results, presented in Table 9, suggest that the qualitative findings are symmetric: irrespective of the agent's own caste group, the coefficient representing the effect of introducing incentive pay is greater with respect to the cross-group than to the own group.